Azure/azure-rest-api-specs/specification/web/resource-manager/readme.md

 ### Tag: package-2021-01-15

-These settings apply only when `--tag=package-2021-01-15` is specified on the command line.
+These settings apply only when `--tag=package-2021-01-15` or `--tag=package-2021-01-15-only` is specified on the command line.
+NOTE: Currently these tags are the same, but it will need to be split if any files from folders other than 2021-06-01 are included.

 ```yaml $(tag) == 'package-2021-01-15'
 input-file: